auxility/baseadapter/README.md

   items.add(new YourItem());
   adapter = new FilterableAdapter(items, new SerializablePredicate<YourItem>() {
       @Override public Boolean apply(@NonNull YourItem item) {
-        ... //implement filtering logic
+        ... // implement filtering logic
       }
     });
   ...
 }
 ```
-You can use all types of adapters with other ViewGroups (only ViewPager by now)
+You can use all types of adapters with other `ViewGroup`s (only `ViewPager` by now)
 ```
 ...
 <androidx.viewpager.widget.ViewPager